 The Raymond Scott Press Pop Figure, Something Of A Growing Family Of Electronic Music Innovators And A Dream Center Where The Excitement Of Tomorrow Is Made Available Today: Ether Signposts #37/52a

 Well, in a further example of 3D homages to iconic figures and innovators within electronic music…

 This could well be filed alongside Press Pop’s figure of Bob Moog and HeyKidsRocknRoll’s Delia Derbyshire diorama.

-The modern world may well sound somewhat different without this gent as he brought electronically produced sounds into the homes of America vis his patented electronic telephone ringers, alarms, chimes, and sirens, vending machines and ashtrays with accompanying electronic music scores.
+The modern world may well sound somewhat different without this gent as he brought electronically produced sounds into homes and elsewhere in America via his patented electronic telephone ringers, alarms, chimes and sirens, alongside vending machines and ashtrays which featured accompanying electronic music scores.

 He created much of such things via his Manhattan Research project/company, which in a way that I rather like he described as:

 “More than a think factory – a dream center where the excitement of tomorrow is made available today.”

 (File post under: Other Pathway Pointers And Markers)